kstenerud/dogma/kbnf_v1.md

 macro      = identifier_restricted & PARENTHESIZED(param_name & (ARG_SEP & param_name)*);
 ```

 When called, a macro substitutes the passed-in parameters and proceeds like a normal rule would.
-The grammar is malformed if a macro is called with incompatible [types](#types).
+Parameter and return [types](#types) are inferred based on how the parameters are used within the macro, and the type resulting from the macro's expression.
+The grammar is malformed if a macro is called with incompatible types, or is used in a context that is incompatible with its return type.

 ```kbnf
 call       = identifier_any & PARENTHESIZED(call_param & (ARG_SEP & call_param)*);